tidymodels/dials/tests/testthat/_snaps/constructors.md

     Code
       mixture(c(1L, 3L))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       Since `type = 'double'`, please use that data type for the range.

 ---

     Code
       mixture(c(1L, unknown()))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       Since `type = 'double'`, please use that data type for the range.

 ---

     Code
       mixture(c(unknown(), 1L))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       Since `type = 'double'`, please use that data type for the range.

 ---

     Code
       mixture(letters[1:2])
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       Since `type = 'double'`, please use that data type for the range.

 ---

     Code
       mtry(c(0.1, 0.5))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       An integer is required for the range and these do not appear to be whole numbers: 0.1, 0.5

 ---

     Code
       mtry(c(0.1, unknown()))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       An integer is required for the range and these do not appear to be whole numbers: 0.1

 ---

     Code
       mtry(c(unknown(), 0.5))
-    Condition
-      Error in `check_range()`:
+    Error <rlang_error>
-      !
       An integer is required for the range and these do not appear to be whole numbers: 0.5